 To get started setting up your preferences, follow the steps below:

-1. Click the Gear icon in the bottom left corner and then select ACCOUNT SETTINGS.
+Step 1: Click the Navigation icon in the top left corner and then select SETTINGS.
+2. Next, select NOTIFICATION PREFERENCES.

 The following section only applies to retailers at this time.

 In addition to your own pipelines, you can also configure notifications for your trading partners.
 Just locate the pipeline in which you're interested and choose the notification frequency for errors, warnings, and info.

 Step 4: At the bottom of the page, you can also set the time and day you prefer to receive your notifications.
 This setting applies to frequencies of either daily or weekly.

 Step 5: When you're done with your changes, you'll see a Save Preferences box at the top of the page.
 Select that box to save your changes.